 5. Try this neatness trick with a rubber band

-Another ingenious tip you’ll see in the above video: Fit a (tough) rubber band around a paint can so that it stretches across the can opening, offering a taut line on which you carefully wipe your paint-loaded brush instead of using the edge of the can.
-This tip minimizes dripping and keeps the can opening clean, which keeps paint from squishing on you and the can when you close the lid, paint won’t squish all over you and the can.
+Another ingenious tip: Fit a tough rubber band around a paint can so that it stretches across the can opening, offering a taut lip on which you carefully wipe your paint-loaded brush instead of using the edge of the can.
+This tip minimizes dripping and keeps the can opening clean, which keeps paint from squishing on you and the can when you close the lid.

 6. Line the roller pan